SpringTree/jsonschema-to-typings/README.md

 A command-line utility and module to turn a JSON Schema into a typescript interface definition

 I wrote this module because I have a set of REST based backends using JSON Schema for their input and output validation.
-I wanted to expose this information to clients written in TypeScript and add code hinting during development.
+I wanted to expose this information to clients written in TypeScript and add code hinting/completion during development.
 There are certain things that JSON Schema can do that TypeScript can't and visa versa.
-But with this module you've at least got an automated starting point for converting a large set of schemas.
+With this module you've at least got an automated starting point for converting a large set of schemas.

-DISCLAIMER: Due to time constraint I wrote this module to fit my schema needs.
+DISCLAIMER: I wrote this module to fit my specific project needs.
+The schemas I work with are very much bound by id's and live within their own eco-system.
-I'm not covering the whole JSON Schema specification (yet)
+I'm not covering the whole JSON Schema specification nor do I fully intend to.
+Feel free to fork or file pull requests as you see fit with this in mind.

 ## Command-line usage
 At the very least you need to supply one schema and the name of the output module: